 Even though this beloved children's class was written almost 70 years ago, you'll totally recognize the Public Garden of today.

 Mr. and Mrs. Mallard spot what they describe as "a strange enormous bird" pushing a boat full of people who throw peanuts toward them.
 Delighted by the plentiful food supply, they're about to make their home in the Public Garden when a child rushes by on a bicycle.
-Mrs. Mallard declares that park is way too dangerous for ducklings!
+Mrs. Mallard declares that the park is much too dangerous for ducklings!

 Robert McCloskey, author of the 1941 book, tells us: